EllaBrands/stanDev/Stan-Parser-Pedantic-Mode.md

 - Code has blank lines.

 Warning message:  "Warning:  Your Stan code has blank lines and this makes it more difficult to read.
 See *** for guidelines on writing easy-to-read Stan programs."
+(Bob:  I don't think we want to flag all blank lines, just ones at starts of blocks---otherwise, they're convenient for organizing)

+- Vectorization that doesn't involve first argument.
+For example, `y[n] ~ normal(mu, sigma)` where `y[n]` is a scalar and `mu` is a vector  --- it leads to too many density increments.

 - Undefined variables.
 Bob describes this as a biggy that's a lot harder to code.
+(Bob:  But when we have compound declare/define, then we can flag any variable that's defined and not declared at the same time.
+It is much harder to find ones that never get defined;  not impossible, just requires a second pass or keeping track of which variables aren't defined as we go along.)

 Warning message:  "Warning:  Variable ** is used on line *** but is nowhere defined.
 Check your spelling or add the appropriate declaration."